- Healthy Living

 Is it possible to get the flu and COVID-19 at the same time?

-Yes, it is possible to get the flu and COVID-19 at the same time, although it is not known how common this is.
+Yes, it is possible to get the flu and COVID-19 at the same time, although this is uncommon.

 Where can I find more information about the flu and COVID-19?

-For more information about the 2023-2024 flu season during the COVID-19 pandemic, please visit the Centers for Disease Control and Prevention.
+For more information about the 2024-2025 flu season, please visit the Centers for Disease Control and Prevention.